 Next, we aim to answer the question ``what is the general procedure to construct distributive representations?".
-As noted, incidence algebras produce plenty of such representations; one can then ask how general is this procedure on one hand, and on the other, whether having such distributive modules characterizes incidence algebras in some way.
-Feinberg \cite{F1,F2} has shown that algebras which have a faithful distributive representation, and satisfy two other technical conditions of a combinatorial nature are incidence algebras.
+As noted, incidence algebras produce many of such representations; one can then ask how general is this procedure on one hand, and on the other, whether having such distributive modules characterizes incidence algebras in some way.
+Feinberg \cite{F1,F2} has shown that algebras which have a faithful distributive representation, and satisfy two other technical conditions of a combinatorial nature, are incidence algebras.
 He also classified faithful distributive representations of incidence algebras by the group of multiplicative functions on the poset, a combinatorial notion.
 Still, one may ask whether a characterization which parallels that of quiver algebras of acyclic quivers (as finite dimensional hereditary algebras) to some extent exists.
 One important remark in this regard is that of Bautista, who introduced the locally hereditary algebras \cite{Ba} (algebras for which a local submodule of a projective module is projective) and showed that incidence algebras of finite posets are locally hereditary.
 Hence, one may ask to what extend does some converses hold.